Miniature golf: International

 World Minigolfsport Federation (WMF), a member of AGFIS, organizes World Championships biennially (on odd-numbered years), while the continental championships in Europe and Asia are organized on even-numbered years.
 Many of these competitions are arranged for three age groups: juniors (under 20 years), adults (no age limit), and seniors (over 45 years).
 Men and women compete separately in their own categories, except in some team competitions and pair competitions.
 The difference in the playing skills of men and women is very small at the top level.
 Sometimes the best player in a major international tournament is female.
-Typically the winner in women's category would be very close to medals also in men's category.
+Typically, the winner in women's category would be very close to medals also in men's category.

 World and European Championships have so far never been arranged on MOS courses (which are popular in the United States and UK, and were approved by WMF for competition use only a few years ago).
 International competitions are typically arranged on two courses of 18 holes, of which one course is eternite, and the other course is usually concrete, less commonly felt.
 In the future, the WMF is expected to use also MOS courses in international championships – which will give American and British players a chance to show their skills on their own traditional course types.

+Mini golf as social entertainment

+Mini golf has evolved from a simple leisure activity into a key component of modern social entertainment and competitive socializing.
+While traditional putting courses emphasize authentic golf architecture and accessibility, newer indoor formats integrate technology, digital interactivity, and hospitality to create immersive, repeatable experiences.
+Together, these models support a wide range of venues, from golf resorts and driving ranges to FECs, bars, and restaurant-entertainment concepts.